 Older Mac models require a different process to reset the SMC.
 So, you’ll need to do research to find detailed instructions on how to cope with the task, but it’s not as complicated as it may sound.

+Sometimes, the reason for a Mac running slow is hardware-related.
 Computer accessories and components typically have a limited lifespan, and their longevity depends on usage frequency.
 When you notice your Mac getting slower, it might be due to a failing external component, often the hard drive or SSD.
+To improve Mac performance, check if all your storage space is in good condition to avoid slowdowns and operational issues:

 - Now click on the i symbol in the top right.